Suplex: Superplex

 A superplex (a portmanteau of "super" and "suplex") refers to any suplex performed by an attacker standing on the second or third rope against an opponent sitting on the top rope or top turnbuckle.
 The most common suplex used for this top rope move is the standard vertical suplex variation (known as the suicide-plex), in which the attackers apply a front face lock to the opponent, draping the opponent's near arm over their respective shoulders, at this point the wrestler falls backwards and flips the opponent over them so they both land on their backs.
-This was invented by the Dynamite Kid as his finisher.
+This was invented by Scott Irwin, and popularized by Bob Orton Jr. when a WWF agent suggested it to him as a finish.
+Irwin's friend Frank Dusek claims credit for originally coining the name of the move.
+The Dynamite Kid was the first to do it from the topmost rope, as his finisher.
 Brian Cage and Cesaro version was for them to hoist their opponent from the ring apron.
-Larger wrestlers that have performed this, such as Brock Lesnar in 2003 on The Big Show, have broken the ring.
+Larger wrestlers that have performed this, such as Brock Lesnar in 2003 on the Big Show, have broken the ring.

 Tornado suplex

 In a set-up similar to a tornado DDT, a wrestler goes to the top rope and applies a front facelock on their opponent from an elevated position, draping the opponent's near arm over their shoulder.
 The wrestler then jumps forward and swings around, but lands on their feet and performs a suplex on their opponent.